-This policy is the responsibility of Mr Retter, the Headteacher and Madame De Maertelaere, the Proprietor.
+This policy is the responsibility of Francis Retter, Headteacher, and Madame De Maertelaere, Proprietor Revised: January 2024

-Headteacher: (Francis Retter)
+Francis Retter Headteacher

-School Proprietor (Madame De Maertelaere)
+Madame De Maertelaere School Proprietor

-Updated: May 2025 To be reviewed: January 2026
+To be reviewed: January 2025

 APPENDIX A

 RISK ASSESSMENT GUIDELINES

 1.0 Introduction

 The objective of a Risk Assessment is to achieve a school environment in which everyone at BJAB is kept safe from harm and which complies with relevant statutory Safety Regulations.
 Conducting them is a dynamic process that requires teachers and staff to regularly assess potential hazards in school activities and determine any need for upgrading of safety arrangements.